Online Metal Glossary

 A band-like pattern around the full perimeter of an extruded section and perpendicular to its length.
 A stop mark occurs whenever the extrusion process is suspended.
 See also "Mark, Snap."

 A cross hatched appearance left by jaws at the end(s) of metal that has been stretched.
-These marks are seen if insufficient metal has been removed after the stretching operation.
+These marks are Seen if insufficient metal has been removed after the stretching operation.

-see "Mark, Roll Bruise."
+See "Mark, Roll Bruise."

 A surface abrasion which is generally diagonal to the rolling direction.
 It is caused by a fluttering action of the metal as it enters the rolling mill.